gillianassi/Portfolio/src/markdown/projects/DiffusePathTracer.md

 # Contributors and credits
 ## IO Interactive

 This project is created within the Glacier 2 Engine, the in-house engine of IO Interactive.
 I am extremely grateful to the IOI render team.
-It was a pleasure to work with all of you, especially my supervisor <a class="text-gPrimaryColor" target="_blank" rel="no-referrer" href="https://www.linkedin.com/in/alcor/">Alessandro dal corso</a>.
+It was a pleasure to work with all of you, especially my supervisor <a class="text-gPrimaryColor" target="_blank" rel="no-referrer" href="https://www.linkedin.com/in/alcor/">Alessandro Dal Corso</a>.
 He taught me about both advanced graphics programming and its implementation within the AAA game industry.

 # Duration